close

 Students will develop a comprehensive and systematic understanding of the knowledge, skills and attributes necessary to safely assess patients with minor illness or minor injury using a systems-based approach, identifying appropriate management strategies and/or onward referral for each patient.

-The course will use a blend of face-to-face teaching, workshops and discussion forums to explore the theory underpinning the management of minor illness and injury.
-Practical simulation will develop the technical and non-technical skills required for this patient group.
+The course will use a blend of online and face-to-face teaching, workshops and discussion forums to explore the theory underpinning the management of minor illness and injury.
+Practical simulation and placement will develop the technical and non-technical skills required for this patient group.

 Course content includes: